jingwen-z/jingwen-z.github.io/_posts/2019-12-17-older-apartments-transactions-in-paris.md

   src="{{ site.baseurl }}/images/20191217-district-price.png"/>
 </p>

-According to this map, we observe that the older apartments in districts 1, 4, 6, 7 and 8 are much more expensive than other districts, their average unit price is at least 11000 euros; on the contrary, the older apartments in districts 13, 18, 19 and 20 are much cheaper than others, their average unit price is less than 8k euros.
+According to this map, we observe that the second-hand apartments in districts 1, 4, 6, 7 and 8 are much more expensive than other districts, their average unit price is at least 11000 euros; on the contrary, the second-hand apartments in districts 13, 18, 19 and 20 are much cheaper than others, their average unit price is less than 8k euros.
 This might be caused by geographical positions, number of pieces, apartment's state, performance of energy, public security, etc. The public transport in the city center is more than other areas, there